chingu-voyages/soloproject-tier1-chingu-trivia-po/README.md

 General instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the `#read-me-first` channel on Discord).
 You can also find more information about the User Stories [here](https://docs.chingu.io/projres/agile101#building-the-backlog)

+You may create your User Stories and tasks as text file or in the tool of your choice (like ZenHub, Notion, Trello, etc.).
+Remember that you don't neet to worry about technical details.
+What's important is to demonstrate your ability to create a set of tasks a team could follow to build the app.

 #### Requirements